Temperatures around 50 degrees: Most intense heat waves identified since 1950

 Parts of India and Pakistan have been experiencing unusual heat for weeks.
 According to researchers, in the past decades between 1950 and 2021, such extreme weather phenomena often went unnoticed.
 The likely reason, they say, is that it occurred in areas with less available data In “Science Advances”.

-The team, led by climate scientist Vicki Thompson of Britain’s University of Bristol, took into account the relative intensity of how extreme heat waves relate to normal local temperature fluctuations.
+The team, led by climate scientist Vicki Thompson of Britain’s University of Bristol, took into account the relative intensity of how extreme heat waves relate to normal fluctuations in local temperatures.

 [Wenn Sie aktuelle Nachrichten aus Berlin, Deutschland und der Welt live auf Ihr Handy haben wollen, empfehlen wir Ihnen unsere App, die Sie hier für Apple- und Android-Geräte herunterladen können]